 Investments are stated at fair value.
 The fair value of investments is based on quoted prices from national security exchanges, except for limited partnerships, mortgages, and venture capital which are based on information provided by external investment managers at the most recent valuation period date for the fiscal year-end.
 Real estate is stated at the lower of cost or fair value.
 Fair value for real estate is based on market appraisals.
-In order to ensure real estate is carried at the lower of cost or market, market appraisals are obtained every four years unless a trend in the market warrants more frequent appraisals.
+Market appraisals are obtained every four years unless a trend in the market warrants more frequent appraisals.
 Management monitors the activity of external investment managers and performs reconciliations and other procedures to assure that the valuations used in the financial statements are fairly stated.
 The College believes the carrying amounts of these investments are a reasonable estimate of fair value.
 Because the limited partnership investments are not readily marketable, their estimated value is subject to uncertainty and, therefore, may differ from the value that would have been used had a ready market for such investments existed.
 Such differences could be material.
 Realized and unrealized gains and losses on investments are the difference between the fair market value and the cost basis of the investments.
 The net realized and unrealized gains and losses are reported in the statements of activities.